barno0695/OCRplusplus/README.md

-# OCRplusplus
+# OCR++: A Robust Framework For Information Extraction from Scholarly Articles
 A tool to extract features from research papers.

-This branch contains the code compatible with the apace server.
+This branch contains the code compatible with the apache server.

+Clone this repository in
+> /var/ww/html.

-Put the directory OCR++ in /var/ww/html.
-Also create a media/documents/ in /var/www/html.
+Also create a folder *media/documents/* in */var/www/html*